patryk03/NI-project/README.md

 ### Installing

-* Install python Ide: Pycharm, Visual Code...
+* Install some python Ide: Pycharm, Visual Code, and run our code on it

 ### Executing program